Skip to content

 Serve the gyoza with a dipping sauce of light soy sauce, (Japanese rice) vinegar, a couple of drops of sesame oil and a pinch of chili powder.
 I also like to make a chili oil as a dip as well from time to time.

-Here is how to make it.
+Here is how to make the chili oil:

 Then take the pan off the heat and let the chili oil cool down fully.